Matt Badcock column: We’re too hung up on crowd numbers

 The quick turnaround, borne out of necessity, between the semi-finals and the final, didn’t help the figure.
 Die-hards will be there whatever, but the floaters who aren’t always on the pulse will often take time to decide whether to go.

-No doubt some of those who did would have been put off by the prices. £44 – £41 plus £3 booking fee – for the best seats in the house is too much for a Non-League game.
+No doubt some of those who did would have been put off by the prices. £44 – £41 plus £3 booking fee – for the best seats in the house is too much for a game.
 The £1 fee to print your ticket at home is laughable, but by now we should all be used to ticketing companies pinching pounds out of our pockets for no good reason.

 This is not to have a pop at the National League.
 They do run ‘early bird’ ticket deals – although hardcore fans parting with money for a game they might not be interested in is a hard sell – during the season and they are motivated by the desire to have a fitting finale to their season.